spring-ai-community/mcp-annotations/README.md

     // Log prompt generation
     context.info("Generating prompt for topic: " + topic);

+    // Check if sampling is supported before using it if (context.sampleEnabled()) {
         // Perform sampling if needed
-    Optional<CreateMessageResult> samplingResult = context.sample(
+        CreateMessageResult samplingResult = context.sample(
             "What are the key points about " + topic + "?"
         );
+        // Use sampling result...
+    }

     String message = "Let's discuss " + topic;
     return new GetPromptResult("Generated Prompt",